SHCHERBIK/PESTOV LAB

 Former postdoctoral fellow

-Current occupation: Solutions and Support Scientist for LI-COR
+Current occupation: Senior Solutions and Support scientist, LI-COR Biosciences,

 Picture